lue-bird/elm-typed-value/README.md

     CheckedHidden IdTag CurrentImplementation

 -- left as an implementation detail
--- might change in the future, but the API should stay the same type alias CurrentImplementation =
+-- might change in the future
+-- but the API should stay the same type alias CurrentImplementation =
     String